fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 - Designing our API's consistently
 - Not always the library implementations provided by the programming languages we use are correct, even though they are designed by "experts".
 - The concept of Stability
-- Generic programming, of course!
+- *Generic programming*, of course!

 And... the following lesson is mine:

 - Please don't blindly accept what it is expressed on this blog.
 In case of doubt you should go to the source, the [Elements of Programming book [1]](#Ref1)

 In this article I want to avoid using any programming language, I want to focus on the algorithms and the specifications.
-In subsequent articles, I will implement what we learned using several mainstream programming languages.
+In subsequent articles, I will try to implement what we learned using several mainstream programming languages.

 ## Writing *min*

 I will try to write the function *min*, that is, a function that returns the minimum of two things.

 At this time you may be wondering, this guy is writing an entire blog post about a two-line function, is this serious?
 The answer is yes.
-As Alex says, *“Simple things are beautiful”*, and believe it or not, we can learn a lot in the process of writing *min*.
+As Alex says: *“Simple things are beautiful”*, and believe it or not, we can learn a lot in the process of writing *min*.

 The objective is to learn to correctly determine what are the *requirements* that a function must impose on types used in it.